Graciekroos/SNPcalling_2022/README.md

 ## Alignment and variant calling

-Sample files are now clean and able to be aligned to the reference genome.
+Sample files were then clean and able to be aligned to the reference genome.

-The first step is to index the genome.
-To do this I need to use Burrows-Wheeler Aligner (BWA).
+The first step was to index the genome.
+To do this I used Burrows-Wheeler Aligner (BWA).

 ```
 #!/bin/sh